dealii/code-gallery/Distributed_Moving_Laser_Heating/README.md

 # Introduction
 In this tutorial, the studied problem is to simulate temperature distributions of a sample under a moving laser.
 Light penetrates the substrate without loss.
 The top-covered thin-film is, however, a light absorbing material.
 For simplicity, the thin-film is assumed to be TiO$_2$ mixed with silver nanoparticles, which supports light heating of the material by absorbing light energy.
 For this tutorial, we only consider the isotropic absorption.
-Figure \ref{fgr:s1} illustrates the sketch of the problem.
+The Figure below illustrates the sketch of the problem.
 The absorption coefficient is assumed to be $10^4 m^{-1}$.
 The substrate is glass.
 The thickness of the thin-film is assumed to be 400 nm.
 The spot size at the top of thin film is $20 \mu m$ at $e^{-2}$.
 The writing speed is assumed to be 10 mm/s.
 The laser power is 0.4 W. The time step is set as 10 $\mu s$.
 The initial position of laser center is $-50 \mu m$ with 50 $\mu m$ distance away from the left boundary to avoid boundary effects.

 ## Illustration of the problem